-Drawing heavily from our experience and technical capability in delivering consolidated environmental reporting through the flagship GCX analytics dashboard, as an accompaniment, we decided to develop a comprehensive ESG framework that companies can use to track company activity level data performance in order to determine the key influencers of ESG-driven investor decision making.
+Drawing heavily from our experience and technical capability in delivering consolidated environmental reporting through the flagship GCX Data Analytics and Sustainability Hub (DASH-), as an accompaniment, we decided to develop a comprehensive ESG framework that companies can use to track company activity level data performance in order to determine the key influencers of ESG-driven investor decision making.
 The framework in question is underpinned by the major ESG rating providers, as it is their ratings that investors rely upon to filter ESG leaders, which is likely to align well with companies who desire to enhance their credibility in attracting debt at favourable terms.

 GCX continues to assist visionary boards and executives to leverage their own activity data to drive better and more robust ESG performance reporting.
 What benefits can companies derive from such support;

 - Consolidated sustainability reporting that is accurate and consistent with relevant ESG metrics as recognised by key rating providers i.e Sustainalytics, MSCI etc.